Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 Taking quick actions
 - Short term scale back from 50% to 5%.
 - Discussions quickly upward to send early signal that project might be killed.
-- Opened discussion with our PSP on solution, presented with option to buy off the shelf a a solution that can be implemented on the specific call.
+- Opened discussion with our PSP on issue, presented with option to buy off the shelf a solution that can be implemented on the specific call.
 - Opened new analysis on potential value of the project with added data.